Fault Tolerance for Service Function Chains: Introduction

+We extend chain replication~\cite{chain-replication} to address challenges unique to a service function chain.
+Unlike the original protocol where all nodes run an identical process, FTC must support a chain comprised of different middleboxes processing traffic in the service function chain order.
+Accordingly, FTC allows all servers to process traffic and replicate state.
+Moreover, FTC's failure recovery instantiates a new middlebox at the failure position to maintain the service function chain order, rather than the traditional protocol that appends a new node at the end of a chain.

+Furthermore, FTC improves the usability and performance of multicore middleboxes.
+We introduce {\em packet transactions} to provide a simple programming model to develop multithreaded middleboxes that can effectively make use of multiple cores.
+Concurrent state updates to middlebox state result in non-deterministic behavior that is hard to restore.
+A transactional model for state updates allows serializing concurrent state accesses that simplifies reasoning about both middlebox and FTC correctness.
+The state of the art~\cite{rollback} relies on complex static analysis that supports unmodified applications, but can have worse performance when its analysis falls short.

+FTC also tracks dependencies among transactions using \emph{data dependency vectors} that define a partial ordering of transactions.
+The partial ordering allows a replica to concurrently apply state updates from non-depend\-ent transactions to improve replication performance.
+This approach has two major benefits compared to {\em thread-based} approaches that allow concurrent state replication by replaying the operations of threads~\cite{rollback}.
+First, FTC can support {\em vertical scaling} by replacing a running middlebox with a new instance with more CPU cores or failing over to a server with fewer CPU cores when resources are scarce during a major outage.
+Second, it enables a middlebox and its replicas to run with a different number of threads.

-\item We implement FTC and compare its performance with state of the art~\cite{rollback}.
-Our results for a chain of 2 to 5 middleboxes show that FTC improves throughput of the state of art~\cite{rollback} by 2$\times$ to 3.5$\times$ while adding only $20$~$\mu$s per middlebox latency overhead.
-Our evaluation in a geo-distributed Cloud shows that FTC recovers the state of a failed middlebox in 271~ms and restores the chain operation in less than 320~ms. \end{itemize}
+FTC is implemented on Click~\cite{click} and uses the ONOS SDN controller~\cite{onos}.
+We compare its performance with the state of the art in~\cite{rollback}.
+Our results for a chain of two to five middleboxes show that FTC improves the throughput of the state of art~\cite{rollback} by 2$\times$ to 3.5$\times$ with lower latency per middlebox.